Etutku/ASCII_Formal_Languages_Projects/ASCII Video/GettingStarted.md

 * Start your local server.
 If you are using Visual Studio Code, you can use the Live Server extension.
 * I advice to use [p5.js](https://editor.p5js.org/etutkugayda/sketches/STZ9tNBj1) editor.
 * Open the index.html file in your web browser.
-* Experience the **magic of ASCII Code Videos**!
+* Experience the  **ASCII Code Videos**!
 The preview page should display a real-time ASCII art representation of the video captured from your webcam.